01TGMA/Clock-In-System/README.md

 **How It Works**
 ### Employee End:
 - Employee Inputs their ID number on the Employee login page (Default page)
 - If ID number exist access is granted to the check-in/out will be given
 - On that page employee sees their full name, job position and check-in/out history(if any), and check-in/out buttons.
 - When they are done, they  log out using at the top right conner of the page.

 *To navigate to the admin login page from employee login*
-> click the `⚙` icon at the top right of the employee login page *To navigate to employee login page from admin login page*
+> click the `⚙` icon at the top right of the employee login page
+*To navigate to employee login page from admin login page*
 > click on the `👥` icon at the top right of the admin page

 ### Admin End:
 - Admin Inputs their ID Number on the Admin Login page
 - If Admin ID number exsit acess is granted to admin dashboard
-- The Dashboard shows eall the employees in the commany at the moment.
+- The Dashboard shows eall the employees in the commany at the moment
 - Clicking on anynof the employees displays their full information,(names, position, and check-in/out history) and a download button that allows you to download the full information of the employee in PDF format
 - New employees can be created by clicking on the `👤<sup>+</sup>` icon and fill in the appropriate detials, then click on create.

 ## Link To live Version
 [clock-in-system](clock-in-system.netlify.app)
 >Employee ID Number --> CLS153734
 > Admin ID Number --> CLS00001
 ### NOTE
-    There are 3 admin numbers change 1 at the end to either 2 or 3 to use the other ID numbers Also Use the admin ID numbers to view all other employees and their ID's
+    There are 3 admin numbers change 1 at the end to either 2 or 3 to use the other ID numbers
+    Also Use the admin ID numbers to view all other employees and their ID's

 ## Screenshots